rboman77/python_cplusplus/README.md

 to call C++ from Python, but if that is all you need, it is most likely more complicated that you need.
-But if you needed a framework that can integrate multiple languages all at the same time, it might be the way to go.
+But if you needed a framework that can integrate multiple languages all at the same time, or if you are doing client-server computing, it is a great framework.

 ## Cython
-Cython is sort of a bridge between Python and C/C++.
+Cython is a bridge between Python and C/C++.